 Organised by the Jockey Club of Saudi Arabia and run at the King Abdulaziz Racecourse in Riyadh, Saudi Arabia, the Saudi Cup is a two-day festival of international racing headlined by the USD$20m Saudi Cup – the world’s most valuable race.

-Established in 2020 with the second renewal set to be run on Saturday February 20, 2021, the Saudi Cup day card carries a total prize purse of $30.5m and features dirt and turf races for the highest calibre racehorses in the world.
+Established in 2020 with the third renewal set to be run on Saturday February 26, 2022, the Saudi Cup day card carries a total prize purse of $31.5m and features dirt and turf races for the highest calibre racehorses in the world.

 The Saudi Cup is charged with raising awareness of horse racing in the country and encouraging participation among men and women throughout the sport.
 It also aims to promote Saudi Arabia at international level, acting as a marker for the Kingdom’s transformational journey, encouraging tourism and investment.

-Held before an invited audience of guests, horse connections and media, The Saudi Cup 2021 will be beamed into millions of homes via the world feed programme.
+Held before a large audience of guests, horse connections and media, The Saudi Cup 2022 will be beamed into millions of homes via the world feed programme.

 CHAIRMAN’S WELCOME MESSAGE